marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Sterivex_PeristalticPump.md

 ### Safety

-This protocol does not involve any hazardous chemicals, although standard precautions, including wearing PPE, should be taken to avoid skin and eye exposure to bleach and ethanol.
+This protocol uses bleach and ethanol, both of which are classified as hazardous chemicals.
+Appropriate PPE must be worn, and standard safety procedures should be followed to avoid skin and eye exposure.

 ### Training Requirements